Board of Directors

-Rita Marie Altenau, Board Member
+R. Marie Altenau, Board Member

-Rita Marie Altenau is a semi-retired teacher with degrees from SUNY Ulster at Cortland and Russell Sage in Albany.
+R. Marie Altenau is a semi-retired teacher with degrees from SUNY Ulster at Cortland and Russell Sage in Albany.
 She currently substitutes in local Elementary schools.
 Her past experience is mostly working with children with disabilities.
 She has also held leadership roles with Girl Scouts, conducted fundraising and badge work for the Boy Scouts, assisted with youth bicycle trips, and provided respite to families with children with disabilities enrolled in religious education programs.
 In her spare time, she enjoys long distance hiking, traveling, reading and gardening.

-Rita Marie Altenau states “After years of preparing children with disabilities for the world, I find that the world needs to prepare for them.
+Ms. Altenau states “After years of preparing children with disabilities for the world, I find that the world needs to prepare for them.
 RCAL staff work constantly to see that the barriers to success are removed so that all may reach whatever level of independence and self-determination is possible.
 As a Resource Center, it opens doors to help from other places, if that is what is needed.
 I am constantly amazed at the ability of this agency to rise to the occasion and to go the extra mile when there is a need.
 I am proud to have been asked to serve on the RCAL Board of Directors.”

 Marie was gladly welcomed back to the Board in 2016.

-Keith Gurgui, Board Member
+Joan Gunderson, Board Member

-Claudette Ford, Board Member
+Craig Lopez, Board Member